 The Story Massage Programme of ten strokes can be a bonding and supportive activity for grandparents of children under the care of the hospice.
 At one such group, the grandparents were invited to write a simple Story Massage about their grandchild and to share this with others on the day.
 Everyone listened and respected each other, and joined in with the massages creating a special moment for everyone.
 The massage story could then be shared with the rest of the family, and kept as a memory too.

 One to One Story Massage for Children in Palliative Care

 Short and simple Story Massages are best with children who are in the last months, weeks and days of their lives.
 The gentle touch combined with a story can act as a distraction from any pain and offer something comforting to look forward to.
 It can be calming and soothing, helping a child to relax and sleep.
 Story massages can be adapted around age appropriate stories or nursery rhymes, and written specifically for an individual child.
 If the child is well enough, then it can be a wonderful positive touch activity in a sensory room.

 The therapist working with massage for children in palliative care should be flexible and work on areas such as the tummy or the side, if the child is in bed.
 And you obviously need to be careful around and drips, drains and tubes.
 Parents can also be taught simple Story Massage so they can share these with their children.

-We are currently working with a group of specialists to consider ways of using Story Massage with bereaved children.
-However, we have had letters from parents who have found The Smiling Flower massage story offered great comfort to the whole family.
+We have had letters from parents who have found The Smiling Flower massage story offered great comfort to the whole family.
 Several parents have also used our ten basic story massage strokes to help the children write their own stories and share them as a massage.
 Massage stories can also be adapted from books such as Are you Sad, Little Bear?, I’ll Always Love You and Badger’s Parting Gifts.